IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 Using the `/api/config/hmcconfig`, ACC-admin can add information about the CPCs and the LPARs on the HMC to the default mode ACC.
-However, if the HMC is handling multiple CPC (e.g., >20), then a timeout can occur.
+However, if the HMC is handling multiple CPCs (e.g., >20), then a timeout can occur.
 This is because ACC pulls information about the CPCs and all their LPARs from the HMC as a blocking call to the HMC.